bigfoott/bigfoott/README.md

 ### Hello! 👋

-#### I'm Anthony, software dev from New Jersey with a Bachelor's in Computer Science and an interest in web development and virtual reality.
+#### I'm Anthony, software dev from New Jersey with a Bachelor's in Computer Science and an interest in web dev and virtual reality.

 #